IamLRBA/IamLRBA/README.md

 ![4](https://github.com/user-attachments/assets/e3bc621b-1e70-46ee-ad74-48840fb90541)
 I am an autodidact programmer continuously honing my skills across various programming languages, frameworks, and tools.
 I thrive on collaboration and enjoy working on innovative projects that push the boundaries of creativity and technology.

 While embracing self-learning in development, I discovered the world of Open Source, where I have been actively contributing and growing as a developer.
-My journey has been driven by my strong desire to expand my knowledge, solve real-world problems, and make meaningful contributions to tech. community.
+My journey has been driven by a strong desire to expand my knowledge, solve real-world problems, and make meaningful contributions to tech. community.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=IamLRBA&show_icons=true&theme=highcontrast)